About Team

 Galen Oshea

-Junior AI Specialist
+Intermediate AI Specialist

-Galen is a Junior AI Specialist at Mission Control.
+Galen is an Intermediate AI Specialist at Mission Control.
 He is finishing his master’s in Computer Science and has also attained a bachelors in Cognitive Science and a bachelors in Computer Science at Carleton University.
 His graduate research focuses on utilizing SR-GANs for the problem of appearance-based gaze tracking.
 Past works include a dementia friendly e-reader for monitoring cognitive decline using biometric data, as well as a mobile app designed to gamify learning about intracellular activity.
 Outside of work, Galen enjoys travelling, golf, and his bengal Loki.

 Robotics/Software Engineering Co-op Student